Software analog of hard drive reader

 If you are faced with such a situation, then the following solution will help you get the old data and compare it with your backups.

-b) Using recovery software
+b) Using Partition Recovery

-DiskInternals Partition Recovery can help you perfectly, and you will not have to face the error "access to folder is denied", as well as recover deleted or damaged data on any disk.
+DiskInternals Partition Recovery can help you perfectly, and you will not have to face the error "access to the folder is denied", as well as recover deleted or damaged data on any disk.

 There is a reading mode for inaccessible files.
 You can safely open any protected folder and view its contents.